Data-Driven Predictions for Dark Photon and Millicharged Particle Production: Learning From Data

 Our first step is to produce a mock data set using a hadronic cocktail similar to NA60.
 To do this, we simulate $pp$ collisions in \pythia~\cite{Bierlich:2022pfr} and extract the hadrons used in NA60 fits.
 Specifically, the largest contributions to the dimuon signal come from two-body decays $\eta \to \mu^+\mu^-$, $\rho \to \mu^+\mu^-$, $\omega\to \mu^+\mu^-$, and three-body decays $\eta \to \gamma \mu^+\mu^-$, $\omega\to \pi^0 \mu^+\mu^-$ and $\eta' \to \gamma \mu^+\mu^-$.
+We require the muons to have at least 3 GeV of energy, an approximate minimum needed for $\mu^\pm$ to pass through the NA60 hadron absorber.
 Each event corresponding to meson $m$ is assigned a weight $w_m$ according to measured branching fraction~\cite{ParticleDataGroup:2024cfk}, total production cross-section $\sigma_m$ and detection efficiency $\mathcal{E}$ reported by NA60~\cite{NA60:2019tfy}: \beq w_m = N_{\mathrm{POT}}\br(m \to \mu^+\mu^-X) L \frac{\sigma_m}{\sigma_{\mathrm{inel}}} \mathcal{E}(m_{\ell\ell}^{(m)}, p_T^{(m)}), \eeq where $\sigma_{\mathrm{inel}}$ is the total inelastic cross-section in Pb that determines the nuclear interaction length.
 Unfortunately, we do not have complete information to precisely normalize our mock data set: NA60 did not report the exact number of protons on target (POT) collected, $N_{\mathrm{POT}}$, due to a detector malfunction, or the efficiency over the entire dilepton invariant mass range.
 From \cite{Uras:2011dda} we surmise that $N_{\rm POT} \sim 10^{13}$; the efficiency for three specific meson decays is provided in~\cite{NA60:2019tfy}, which we interpolate to construct an approximate efficiency function $\mathcal{E}(m_{\ell\ell}^{(m)}, p_T^{(m)})$.